-The Reverse Linkage projects represent the main channel for bringing out positive and sustainable changes to the various community groups in the Member Countries.
-The Bank uses Reverse Linkage to connect the member countries to facilitate the exchange of expertise, technology and resources.
+The Reverse Linkage projects are bringing out positive and sustainable changes to various community groups in IsDB member countries.
+The Bank uses Reverse Linkage to facilitate the exchange of expertise, technology and resources among its member countries in order to tackle their development challenges.

-Since 2013, IsDB and its partners supported 47 Reverse Linkage projects and sub-projects, amounting to more than US$ 174 million, with the aim of achieving sustainable development results.
-More than 31 provider and recipient member countries have participated in these projects so far, and the list is continuously expanding as demand increases.
-Reverse linkage projects cover a wide range of focus areas including, but not limited to, health, education, agriculture and food security, renewable energy, and disaster risk management.
+Since 2013, IsDB and its partners supported a number of Reverse Linkage projects and sub-projects, amounting to more than US$ 219 million, with the aim of achieving sustainable development results.
+More than 33 provider and recipient member countries have participated in these projects so far, and the list is continuously expanding as demand increases.
+Reverse linkage projects cover a wide range of sectors and thematic areas including, but not limited to, health, education, agriculture and food security, renewable energy, and disaster risk management.

 Below is a list of some of the Reverse Linkage projects we have developed for the benefit of our member countries.